mnapoli/github-to-aws/README.md

-# Authorize GitHub Actions to deploy to AWS
+# Set up GitHub Actions to deploy to AWS

 To deploy to AWS from GitHub Actions (using _any_ tool), you need to provide AWS credentials.